vorpalnet/blade/services/irouter/README.md

 ### Translations

 A `Translation` is a plain object with an optional `description` plus any number of arbitrary string key/value pairs.
-On match, every key/value flows directly into the Context — so a translation like `{ "customerId": "acme", "apiKey": "..." }` makes `${customerId}` and `${apiKey}` available to every downstream stage (and to the final routing decision).
+On match, every key/value flows directly into the Context — so a translation like `{ "customerId": "customer_a", "apiKey": "..." }` makes `${customerId}` and `${apiKey}` available to every downstream stage (and to the final routing decision).

 No Java class per payload type, no generics.
 Operators write whatever fields they want and rely on `${var}` to pipe them through.

 ## Authentication on REST calls

 `RestConnector.authentication` is a polymorphic field; pick a `type` and the form reshapes to that scheme's fields.
-Ten subtypes today:
+Eleven subtypes:

 | `type` | Scheme | Fields |
 |---|---|---|